Public schools are rethinking the logistics of an increasingly crucial function: Feeding students

 The county also wanted to retain some normalcy by keeping familiar items on the menu.
 Officials introduced clear packaging for fruits and vegetables so students can see what they’re selecting, and repurposed other packaging.

 “Initially, we took pizza off and we took nachos off, which are two of our more popular items, because with everything that’s going on, we just could not secure a proper box or packaging for our pizza,” Farmer says.
-“After a week or so of that, our students, vocally teachers, staff, all kind of let us know that we needed those options for the students in the classroom.
+“After a week or so of that, our students — vocally — teachers, staff, all kind of let us know that we needed those options for the students in the classroom.
 We found that our round personal pizza fit really well in our foil hamburger bag.”
 The nacho issue has also been solved, while helping kids make some choices: Servers ask students what toppings they want, then the servers add them, wrap them on paper food tray boats, and hand them to the students.

 Cherokee County is also keeping its drive-through lines and meal pickup sites alive for digital students.
 Schools that are remaining entirely virtual are doing the same.
 Gary Petill, director of food and nutrition services at San Diego Unified School District, says officials were worried about the U.S. Agriculture Department’s summer push to limit the number of free meals.
-The schools operated their summer meal programs under a USDA waiver that allowed them to feed all students regardless of income eligibility.
+The schools operated their summer meal programs under a USDA waiver that allowed them to feed all students free meals regardless of income eligibility.

 Paid students, who wouldn’t be eligible for a free or reduced lunch and would ordinarily buy a lunch, are “a very small percentage of families who are doing well, that probably won’t come pick up meals.
 But we have so many more families that would come in that are struggling,” says Petill, referring to the pandemic’s devastating economic effects.
 The district paired with food banks and even the San Diego Humane Society to make food boxes to go alongside the free meals to feed whole families (including pets).